 Just a few hours before Public Protector advocate Busisiwe Mkhwebane is scheduled to publicly release investigation reports, Water and Sanitation Minister Gugile Nkwinti will be in court to prevent the release of a report that finds he abused his position as minister.

-Nkwinti first approached the Pretoria high court on Friday night, after the court’s operating hours.
-Oupa Segalwe, the spokesperson for the office of the public protector confirmed on Sunday that the case would be argued on Monday morning.
+Nkwinti first approached the Pretoria high court on Friday night, after normal court hours.
+Oupa Segalwe, the spokesperson for the office of the public protector on Sunday confirmed that the case would be argued on Monday morning.

 The report Nkwinti wants to be kept confidential — pending a full court challenge — relates to an investigation by the public protector into the 2011 acquisition of the Bekenvlei farm in Limpopo when he was minister of land and rural development.